Bucharest for Digital Nomads

 In terms of how widely English is spoken, you shouldn't expect it from everyone, but most people that you're likely to deal with, for example those working in restaurants or in barber shops, typically speak some English.
 I find it pretty easy to get by here.

-Salted carp egg spread anyone?
+Salted carp eggs anyone?

 How is the Internet in Bucharest?